 Program Scope and Schedule

 The DEIB Certificate is a 15-hour program comprised of five, three-hour modules offered live via Zoom.
-A certificate of completion will be awarded upon successful completion of the 15-hour program.
+A digital badge will be awarded upon successful completion of the 15-hour program.

 Aneesah Smith, M.S.

 Director of Diversity, Equity, & Inclusion at Penn State Abington

 This program is intended for those seeking to expand their knowledge about diversity, equity, inclusion, and belonging in the workplace and apply the information to create a diverse, equitable, and inclusive work environment where all feel welcome.

 This introductory module will give participants a baseline of common terms, current trends and the role diversity, equity, inclusion, and belonging plays in their lives personally.

 According to Glassdoor's 2019 Diversity and Inclusion Study, 42% of employees in the U.S. have experienced or witnessed racism in the workplace.
 This session will help participants build the capacity to discuss racism by exploring anti-racism tools to address systemic change to combat racial injustice and inequality.